 "Friends of Liberty" is a great book to read on subject.

-A Musical Drama presented by the Polish Theatre in Toronto starring Maria Nowotarska, Agata Pilitowska and Piotr Pilitowski.
+A Musical Drama will be presented by the Polish Theatre in Toronto starring Maria Nowotarska and Agata Pilitowska.

 Dear members, friends and supporters of the Kosciuszko Foundation Philadelphia Chapter